What we do

 In 2017, Media Trust launched its online volunteer platform giving charitable organisations a unique way to request help from expert media and creative professionals.
 Charities can post their specific communications challenges and volunteers can search and connect with the causes that most resonate with them and the opportunities that best suit their skills and availability.

 Find out more about:

 Giving Diverse Young Talent Greater Access to the Sector

-Our life-changing youth programmes help thousands of young people – many from under-served and diverse communities gain exposure to the media industry and develop their creative and story-telling skills, confidence and connections.
+Our life-changing youth programmes help thousands of young people, many from under-represented and diverse communities, gain media and creative industry exposure to develop their creative and communication skills, confidence and connections.

 Through structured training programmes, such as Creativity Works and Breaking into News, we have helped hundreds of young people from non–traditional backgrounds secure jobs in the media industry or gain access to further education or training that will help them gain employment in the sector.

 Skills programmes, such as The Vlogstar Challenge, which is powered by the Jack Petchey Foundation, equip young people with the relevant skills needed for a modern communications age.

 Each year, Media Trust helps to build the communications capabilities and skills of hundreds of charities and community groups across the UK.
 We offer a unique blend of training, mentoring and content creation opportunities, all designed to amplify voices of underrepresented communities in the media.

 In 2018, Media Trust launched a significant new digital skills training programme in partnership with Google Digital Garage.
 This UK-wide scheme aims to support charities to develop their digital communications skills so they can more effectively and efficiently raise their profile, share the impact of their work and demonstrate the contribution they make in their communities.